2024 Legislative Recap

 As written, House Bill 1146 can fundamentally erode a local government’s ability to plan for and direct growth through the provision of utility services.
 Furthermore, it runs contrary to the purpose of Service Delivery Strategy rules (Chapter 70 1 of Title 36) that require local governments to assign responsibility for the provision of utility services.

 House Bill 1146 passed the full House and passed the full Senate on Sine Die with a vote of 32-22.
-It will now move to the Governor's desk for signature.
+It was signed by Governor Kemp.

 The Georgia Conservancy opposed HB 1146 due to its negative impact on local government’s ability to plan regionally for water and sewer supply and the development that would be served by those utilities.